danielsaidi/website_danielsaidi/collections/_posts/2017/2017-08-23-alamofire-realm.md

 ```

 As you see, the implementation is super-simple.
 It just performs get requests on
-the routes and specify the return type.
+the routes and specifies a return type.
 Alamofire and AlamofireObjectMapper then
-automatically take care of fetching and mapping the api response.
+take care of fetching and mapping responses.

-As you can also see, `getMovie` uses `responseObject`, while the other functions
+As you can see `getMovie` uses `responseObject`, while the other functions use
-use `responseArray`.
-This is because a single movie is returned as single object
+`responseArray` instead.
+This is because a single movie is returned as single object,
-while top grossing and top rated movies are instead returned as arrays.
-If these
+while top grossing and top rated movies are returned as arrays.
+If these arrays were
-arrays were instead part of a response object (much recommended), you would have
+instead parts of a response object (recommended), you would have to specify a  new
-to specify a new api model that can map that response, then use `responseObject`.
+api model that can map that response, then use `responseObject`.
+This would give you
-This would give you a lot more future flexibility, so I'd suggest that you avoid
-using arrays in your api.
+a lot more future flexibility, so I'd suggest that you avoid using arrays in your api.

 ## Step 6 - Perform your very first request

 We will now setup our app to fetch data from the api.
 Remove all the boilerplate
-code and add this to `ViewController`:
+code and add this to your `ViewController`:

 ```swift
 override func viewDidLoad() {